Flogau44/NSound-Symfony/README.md

 - [Symfony](https://symfony.com/) - Framework back-end
 - [Visual Studio Code](https://code.visualstudio.com/) - IDE

-## Contribuer
+## Contributing

-Les contributions sont ce qui fait de la communauté open source un endroit si incroyable pour apprendre, inspirer et créer.
-Toutes les contributions que vous faites sont grandement appréciées.
+Contributions make the open-source community an incredible place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

-1. Forkez le projet
+1. Fork the project
-2. Créez votre branche Feature (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commitez vos changements (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Pusher vers la branche (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Ouvrez une Pull Request
+5. Open a Pull Request

-## Auteurs
+## Authors

 [@Flogau44](https://github.com/Flogau44)

-## Licence
+## License

-Ce projet est sous licence MIT.
-Voir LICENSE pour plus d'informations.
+This project is licensed under the MIT License.
+See LICENSE for more details.